 LEGO UCS Yoda 7194

 Y’all know I love LEGO, and think that the designers do an amazing job.
 They are next level creators who work at the top of their game.
 But this model is lacking.
 I’m including it as a UCS set because it meets the criteria I set out, but this First version of Yoda is block, and barely resembles the character.
 Another missed opportunity because there are no minifigs with this 1075-piece set.
+However I do have the Baby Yoda for sale in my store, but he isn’t from this set.
 Link to Purchase.

 LEGO UCS Special Edition Naboo Straighter 10026